balazsgaspar/terraform-provider-databricks/docs/index.md

 ## Authentication

+-> **Note** For a comprehensive guide on modern authentication practices using Databricks CLI profiles and unified authentication, see the [Unified Authentication guide](guides/unified-auth.md).
+This is the recommended approach for most use cases.

 There are currently a number of supported methods to [authenticate](https://docs.databricks.com/dev-tools/api/latest/authentication.html) into the Databricks platform to create resources:

 * (recommended for CI/CD) [OpenID Connect](#authenticating-with-github-openid-connect-oidc)